Bird flu: Animals ordered to be kept indoors across England

 The mandatory requirement means all bird-keepers face legal action if they fail to move their flocks inside and introduce stringent biosecurity measures by Monday 7 November.

-The disease, known as highly pathogenic avian influenza, comes after more than 200 cases, including 70 since the beginning of October, have affected premises across the country, resulting in the culling of at least three million birds.
+More than 200 cases of the disease, also known as highly pathogenic avian influenza, have struck premises across the country and resulted in the culling of at least three million birds.
+Some 70 cases have been identified since the beginning of October

-Tens of thousands of wild birds, including globally important populations of rare sea birds, have also died due to the outbreak of the disease which originally spread from intensively farmed poultry in east Asia.

-The UK government’s order comes following an increase in the national risk of bird flu in wild birds to "very high".

 Register for free to continue reading